jevakallio/css-properly/README.md

 ### As a PostCSS plugin

-Check you project for existed PostCSS config: `postcss.config.js` in the project root, `"postcss"` section in `package.json` or `postcss` in bundle config.
+Check your project for existing PostCSS config: `postcss.config.js` in the project root, `"postcss"` section in `package.json` or `postcss` in bundle config.